jonthorell/PirateIsland/README.md

 The game has no external dependencies in form of libraries and frameworks.
 The only requirement is that python itself is at least version 3.10.

+The requirements.txt file does not necessarily reflect that.
+The dependencies listed there are installed in my local environment, but not used in this project.

+As far as deployment to heroku is concerned, it does not hurt to have them there.
+See further under deployment.

 # Flowcharts and discussion of game-logic

 To be added